SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

-As will be mentioned later, these equations can be obtained by dividing the right hand sides of equations \eqref{0s}-\eqref{0w} by $\lambda i_{E}(t)$.
-In fact, Ball and Britton also mentioned this system of equations in \cite[Section 6.5.1]{BB}, but they didn't make use of this to analyze the SIR-$\omega$ model.
-Note that $(\hat{s}(t),\hat{w}(t))$ already forms a closed sub-system, which can be explicitly solved for any initial condition with $\hat{w}(0)=0$ as follows
+Here $\hat{i}_E$ and $\hat{w}$ are non-negative functions, while $\hat{s}$ are $\hat{i}$ are non-negative and upper bounded by $1$.
+For $\hat{s}$ and $\hat{w}$, they are well defined up to time $t=\hat{s}(0)$; for $\hat{i}$ and $\hat{i}_E$, the appropriate domain is $t<t_*$ (see \eqref{deft_*} below).
+As will be clear later, these equations can be obtained by dividing the right-hand sides of equations \eqref{0s}-\eqref{0w} by $\lambda i_{E}(t)$.
+In fact, Ball and Britton also mentioned this system of equations in \cite[Section 6.5.1]{MR4456028}, but they didn't make use of this to analyze the SIR-$\omega$ model.
+Note that \eqref{hati} contains a singularity when $\hat{i}_E=0$. \cite{MR4456028} got around the singularity issue by analyzing other auxiliary models.